 These are the only eSCM Capability Determination methods that can lead to certification by ITSqc, and should

 be used when an organization wants a public record of its capabilities.
-A Full Evaluation for Certification is
+Only an Evaluation for Certification leads to an ITSqc certification.

 based on a review of the organization's implementation of all Practices in an eSCM Model (either eSCM-SP or eSCM-CL).

 A Mini Evaluation for Certification is based on review of the organization's implementation of selected Practices in